philtomson/FixedPt/README.md

 This started out as a code-doodle, a vehicle for playing with modern C++ features.
-I wanted a fast, efficient, minimalistic Fixed Point math package (NOTE: It's not all here yet!) that I could use in determining precision needed in nerual netowrk implementations - the goal being to easily plug in fixed point operations in place of floating point operations and then determine how many bits of precision are required to get reasonable results out of the network.
+I wanted a fast, efficient, minimalistic Fixed Point math package (NOTE: It's not all here yet!) that I could use in determining precision needed in nerual network implementations - the goal being to easily plug in fixed point operations in place of floating point operations and then determine how many bits of precision are required to get reasonable results out of the network.